-The 13267 Orders are to require improved nitrogen applied and removed monitoring and reporting but it does not create a new compliance obligation; currently operating dairies (as of the date of this order) that are formally or informally enrolled in the 2013 Dairy General WDRs remain subject to the 1.4 A/R requirement in the 2013 Dairy General WDRs.
+The 13267 Orders are to require improved nitrogen applied and removed monitoring and reporting, but they do not create a new compliance obligation; existing dairies (as defined in Section III.A.2.a) remain subject to the 1.4 A/R requirement in the 2013 Dairy General WDRs or other applicable dairy waste discharge requirements.
 Accordingly, the 13267 Order shall be issued to all dairies that are currently operating within the jurisdiction of the Central Valley Water Board.

 The Central Valley Water Board retains discretion to tailor appropriate compliance deadlines to correspond with the specific requirements of the 13267 Orders and the nature of the information it requires, with the expectation that the compliance deadlines for each of its requirements will be as soon as practicable, with straightforward solutions implemented promptly and more complex tools implemented in a timely but realistic manner.

-Phase 2: Adopt Interim Revised Dairy General Waste Discharge Requirements
+Phase 2: Adopt Revised Dairy General Waste Discharge Requirements

-In the second phase of implementing this order’s land application requirements, the Central Valley Water Board shall adopt the interim revised dairy general waste discharge requirements that apply to all dairies.
-The interim revised dairy general waste discharge requirements will contain all of the components of the regulatory framework, and other appropriate requirements, except for the final numeric land application rates and corresponding time schedule.
-We expect that the Central Valley Water Board will issue the interim revised dairy general waste discharge requirements no later than four years after the date of this order.
+In the second phase of implementing this order’s land application requirements, the Central Valley Water Board shall adopt revised dairy general waste discharge requirements that apply to all dairies.
+The revised dairy general waste discharge requirements will contain all of the components of the regulatory framework, and other appropriate requirements.
+We are establishing a milestone of no later than five years from the date of this order for the Central Valley Water Board to issue the revised dairy general waste discharge requirements.
+To help ensure that the Central Valley Water Board stays on track to meet this five year requirement, we are also establishing a milestone of no later than three years from the date of this order for the Central Valley Water Board to issue its first draft of the revised dairy general waste discharge requirements and environmental impact report for public comment, while work continues on developing the whole farm accounting approach and the final numeric land application rates.

-As an initial matter in Phase 2, and to align with and build upon the 13267 Order discussed above, the Central Valley Water Board is directed to, at a minimum, carry forward the Dairy General Order’s 1.4 A/R interim land application requirement in the interim revised dairy general waste discharge requirements.
-That means that compliance with the 1.4 A/R ratio shall be effective immediately for dairies upon the adoption of the interim revised dairy general waste discharge requirements for all dairies subject to its terms.
+The revised dairy general waste discharge requirements shall include all the progressively protective interim numeric land application rates and other interim milestones with associated interim time schedules for compliance as established by the Central Valley Water Board (discussed in Section III.A.3), as well as the whole-farm nitrogen accounting approach that the Central Valley Water Board will develop (discussed in Section III.A.4).

-The interim revised dairy general waste discharge requirements shall also include all the progressively protective interim numeric land application rates and other interim milestones with associated interim time schedules for compliance as established by the Central Valley Water Board (discussed in Section III.A.3), as well as the whole-farm nitrogen accounting approach that the Central Valley Water Board will develop (discussed in Section III.A.4).
+Finally, the Central Valley Water Board will evaluate including the State Water Board’s preferred groundwater loading limit and final land application rate formula in its revised dairy general waste discharge requirements.
+The final adopted revised dairy general waste discharge requirements will include the final numeric land application rates and corresponding final time schedules for compliance (discussed in Section III.A.2).